SMotaal/experimental/modules/disambiguation/README.md

 - Partial evaluation before failure with any of the following:
   i.
 Deferred side-effects using timers, events, promises... etc. ii.
 Dereferenced process or worker threads.

-## Scope

-This work focuses on the disambiguation of source text based on discriminating syntax features for source texts lacking the necessary out-of-band details, using performant parsing approaches for locating the first valid occurrence of a positively discriminating feature, including but not limited to special `pragma` inserted by the authors for making the determination.

 ## Considerations